Angela Geiger, President and CEO

 As a clinical psychologist, Dr. Frazier has been involved for 11 years in evaluation, treatment and research focused on individuals with autism.
 Prior to joining Autism Speaks, he was the director of the Cleveland Clinic Center for Autism and an assistant professor of pediatrics at the Cleveland Clinic Lerner College of Medicine.

 Over the past decade, Dr. Frazier has published more than 100 peer-reviewed papers and done numerous conference presentations.
 His research has focused on improving autism identification; developing and studying new treatment approaches; creating and refining measures for tracking autism symptoms and quality of life in individuals and families affected by autism; and translational studies of a genetic sub-group of individuals with autism and phosphatase and tensin homolog (PTEN) mutations.

-Lisa Goring, Chief Program and Marketing Officer
+Lisa Goring, Chief Strategic Initiatives and Innovation Officer

 Lisa Goring joined Autism Speaks in 2006 and has provided direction and management of the Family Services department since its inception.

 Under her leadership, Autism Speaks has offered resources and support to millions of individuals and families nationwide.
 These vital materials include a Resource Guide to help people with autism and their families find service providers nationwide, a specially-trained Autism Response Team that answers phone calls and emails, and a wide variety of Autism Speaks tool kits, including the 100 Day Tool Kit for Newly Diagnosed Families, the Transition Tool Kit and more than twenty other tool kits covering challenges at every stage of life.

 In addition, Ms. Goring has implemented many Autism Speaks grant programs to expand services and supports for people with autism of all ages.
 Ms. Goring was one of the founding members of Advancing Futures for Adults with Autism (AFAA) and served as treasurer.